View on GitHub

 Important Requirements:

-• Automation uses existing browser sessions (it does not perform new authentication).
+• Automation uses your existing browser session (does not perform new authentication).

-• Ensure the correct GitHub window/tab is focused and visible on screen when buttons are clicked.
+• Ensure the correct GitHub window/tab is focused and visible on screen when a button click occurs.

-• If multiple GitHub pages are open, the first button found will be clicked.
+• If multiple GitHub pages are open, the first visible button found will be clicked.

 mkdir screenshots